-RFM segmentation enables marketers to target specific groups of customers with messaging that is more relevant for their particular behaviors.
+RFM segmentation enables marketers to target specific groups of customers with more relevant messaging based on their particular behaviours.

 RFM analysis is valuable for three reasons:

-- It is simple – marketers can use it effectively without the call for data scientists.
+- It is simple.
+Marketers can use it effectively without the need to bring in a data scientist.

-- It is intuitive – segments lend themselves to messaging and interpretation.
+- It is intuitive.
+Segments lend themselves to the messaging and interpretation.

-- It is easily activated – with a CDP marketers can implement campaigns based on this data almost immediately.
+- It is easily activated.
+With a CDP, marketers can develop campaigns based on data and drive more value almost immediately.

-What can you do with your RFM segmentation?
+What can you do with your RFM analysis?

 RFM segmentation is designed to increase the monetary value of your customers by stimulating recency and frequency.

 Using the high-value recent segment for acquisition is a modern adaptation of RFM that is made possible by using a tool like Lexer.
-Once you identify your best customers you can create lookalike audiences on channels that resonate most to them, about products that they care about, at a time that will appeal to them.
+Once you identify your best customers, you can create lookalike audiences on the channels that resonate most with them, to share products that they care about, at a time that will appeal to them.

-Each brand will take a different approach to identify the key points for each variable.
-It is favourable to choose as few variables as possible to ensure that you have the ability to act on the segments.
+Each brand will take a different approach to identifying the key points for each variable.
+Choose as few variables as possible to ensure that you have the ability to act on your RFM segments.

 Recency of purchase can indicate how engaged a customer is with your brand.